 Advertisement

 The entire Irwin clan including baby Grace

-“She said, ‘Whatever you do, you have to keep your values’,” Robert reminisces.
+“She said, ‘Whatever you do, you have to keep your values, ’” Robert reminisces.
 “You have to keep positive influences in your life.
-You need to keep people around you who lift you up.
+Keep people around you who lift you up.
 You have to stick to your guns.
-You have to follow your true north whatever your path is.
+You have to follow your true north, whatever your path is.
 And whatever your passion is, you’ve just got to give it your all.”

+Advertisement